Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 Lifestyle

-Because both are Perth-based, lifestyle differences are more about campus location and your routine than “city versus city”.
+Because both are Perth-based, lifestyle differences are more about campus location and your routine.
 Curtin’s Bentley campus suits many students who want one large base.
-ECU’s campus spread can suit students who want a campus closer to where they live, plus a CBD-based option as ECU City opens in 2026.
+ECU’s campus spread can suit students who want a campus closer to where they live, plus a CBD-based option at ECU City.

 Neither Curtin nor ECU is a universal “better” choice.
 The better fit depends on what you want your degree to do for you, and what kind of uni environment helps you do your best work.